consileonpl/consileonpl.github.com/_posts/2014-06-17-better-ruby-option-defaults.md

 categories: [ruby]
 title: Better ruby defaults for hash-based options
 ---
-Almost every ruby, Ruby on Rails project has global configuration.
+Almost every ruby, Ruby on Rails project has some kind of a global configuration.
 Sometimes it's a YAML file loaded 'as-is', other times it's a model or designated configuration class.

 There are cases when we have to fallback to default values.
-In model or configuration class the easiest way is to use accessor with the `or` operator:
+In a model or configuration class the easiest way is to use accessor with the `or` operator:

 {% highlight ruby %}